switcherapi/switcher-management/src/assets/documentation/libjava.md

 The Client SDK configuration must be defined in a properties file that contains all parameters for your application to start communicating with the API.

-1. Inside a resources folder, create a file called: switcherapi.properties.
+1. Inside the resources' folder, create a file named: switcherapi.properties.

 Configure the parameters according to the definition below.</br>
 You can also use environment variables using the standard notation ${VALUE:DEFAULT_VALUE}